 The Librarian of Congress has named Tracy K. Smith the next Poet Laureate of the United States.
 She will succeed Juan Felipe Herrera who has served two terms in this position.
 Ms. Smith is a professor at Princeton University and directs the creative writing program.
 She wrote the Pulitzer Prize-winning poetry collection, Life on Mars, one of three poetry collections and a Memoir titled, Ordinary Light.

 The Poet Laureate, who is appointed by the Librarian of Congress, serves as the nation's official poet.
-During his or her term, the Poet Laureate is expected to raise the national consciousness and promote a greater appreciation for the reading and writing of poetry.
+During his or her term, the Poet Laureate is expected to raise awareness and promote a greater appreciation for the reading and writing of poetry.

 Saturday, April 21 - Sunday, April 22, 2018